 Note: English, German, and Portuguese language manuals/teaching information are available for this product.
 The imperial kit contains the English manual and US-style power cord.
+The power supplies and other electronic devices in both the metric and the imperial kit accept voltages of 230 VAC and 120 VAC.
+Some power supplies include a switch for selecting the mains voltage.
+See the respective manuals for details.
 The appropriate manual and power cord will be included in the metric kit based on your shipping location.
 Please contact Tech Support if you need a different language, cord style, or power supply.
 As with all products on our website, taxes are not included in the price shown below.

 Imperial Kit: Included Hardware and Screws

-Thorlabs' Educational Kits provide flexibility in the classroom, allowing users to adapt the content to their own teaching needs.
+Thorlabs' Educational Kits allow users to adapt the content to their own teaching needs.
 With that in mind, we enjoy hearing feedback from our customers with details about how they use the kits in their own classrooms.
 Use the Contact Us button to the right if you would like to submit your own user-generated content.

 Pancharatnam's Phase Demonstration